Prepared to Care

 What you need to know as you arrive for Outpatient Services:

 - Enter the south Entrance #1, where screeners will check temperatures and briefly ask a few health questions.
-Patients who have an appointment with UnityPoint Clinic – Grundy Center Family Medicine should use Entrance #1 also, where you will also be screened.
+Patients who have an appointment with UnityPoint Clinic – Grundy Center Family Medicine should use Entrance #2 and be screened in the primary care office.

 - Universal Masking requirements are in effect.
 If you are not wearing a mask, you will be provided a mask and asked to wear it during your hospital visit.
 Those who refuse to wear a mask will be asked to leave the hospital.

 - Visitor Restrictions are in effect to allow for physical distancing and reduce the chance for the COVID-19 virus to be spread within the hospital.
-Visitors are not allowed to accompany patients for their Outpatient appointments except in certain circumstances:
+Visitors are limited to one per patient, to accompany patients for their Outpatient appointments, or for those who are hospitalized in our Inpatient Department.
+Patients in Isolation may not have visitors.
+Patients who are in Hospice care may have family members visit.

 - Children under the age of 18 may be accompanied by one parent or guardian.